 Finally, the level of service provided to visitors is the same as that provided to local ADA Para transit eligible individuals who would be traveling in the same area.
 This means that there can be no difference in the area within which visitors can travel, the times that they can travel, the fares charged, or any of the other service criteria established in the regulations.
 Visitors are to be treated exactly like eligible local customers.

 No Show Policy and Procedure

-Before service can be suspended for cause under this provision, you will be given an opportunity to appeal the proposed suspension.
+Before service can be suspended for cause under this provision, individuals must be provided with an opportunity to appeal the proposed suspension.

-If you are a persons with disability, RMTD will ensure adequate time for you to board or disembark a vehicle.
+These types of devices are allowed on RMTD vehicles and will ensure adequate time for individuals with disabilities to board or disembark a vehicle.

-If you are a persons with disability,, RMTD will permit service animals to accompany you in vehicles and facilities.
+RMTD will permit service animals to accompany individuals with disabilities in vehicles and facilities.

-For safety reasons, drivers are not required to load a passenger in a wheelchair if access to your home involves maneuvering more than one step, unless your home is equipped with a ramp for easy wheelchair access.
-If members of your family are available to transfer you from your home to the vehicle, then the step limitation will not apply.
-Drivers are not required to transfer you from your home to the vehicle if the ramp is determined to be unsafe for normal maneuvers.
+For safety reasons, drivers are not required to load a passenger in a mobility device if access to their home involves maneuvering the passenger more than one step, unless the home is equipped with a ramp for easy mobility device access.
+If members of the passenger’s family are available to transfer the passenger from their home to the vehicle, then the step limitation will not apply.
+Drivers are not required to transfer passengers from their home to the vehicle if the ramp is determined to be unsafe for normal maneuvers.

-If you choose to sit in the front seat, it is the policy of RMTD that you wear the seat belt.
-This may include a person using a wheelchair for transportation seating.
-If you refuse or do not want to use the seatbelt, the driver will record that you do not want to wear the seat belt and request that you sign the trip sheet/form documenting that you did not want to wear the seatbelt.
+It is the policy of RMTD that passengers sitting in the front seat should wear the seat belt.
+This may include a person using a mobility device for transportation seating.
+When a passenger seated in a front seat including a person using a mobility device for transportation does not want to use the seat belt the driver will record that the passenger does not want to wear the seat belt and request the passenger sign the trip sheet or an alternative form documenting that he/she did not want to wear the seat belt.